 Lew created Long Island’s pro-Israel Political Action Committee (BiCPAC) which works to strengthen the historic American-Israeli alliance.
 Lew met and discussed policy with many of the nation’s and Israeli leaders, including President Bill Clinton, Vice President Al Gore, Vice President Dick Cheney, Bob Dole, the late Prime Ministers Yitzhak Rabin and Ariel Sharon and former Prime Minister Ehud Barak.
 Because of Lew’s efforts to promote close and enduring ties between Israel and the United States, in 1991 the Long Island Chapter of the American Jewish Committee selected him as the recipient of its Humanitarian Award and in 1993 the Anti-Defamation League presented to him its most prestigious Americanism Award.

 The time requirements of the active practice of law and the development of real estate make leisure moments a cherished commodity.
 Lew’s outside interests include participation in many sports.
 Lew and his wife, Barbara, live in Westbury.
 Their grown children are Gary and Sharon.
 Sharon is Assistant to the CFO of Burberry Limited in New York City.
-Gary after practicing law at Weil Gotshal & Manges LLP in New York City now chairs the real estate group at Meltzer Lippe.
+Gary, after practicing law at Weil Gotshal & Manges LLP in New York City now Chairs the Real Estate Practice Group at Meltzer Lippe.